arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_edge_modify_http_examples.md

 @RESTQUERYPARAM{keepNull,boolean,optional}
 Define if values set to null should be stored.
 By default (true) the given documents attribute(s) will be set to null.
-If this parameter is false the attribute(s) will instead be delete from the document.
+If this parameter is false the attribute(s) will instead be deleted from the document.

 @RESTQUERYPARAM{returnOld,boolean,optional}